hyperledger/fabric-samples/README.md

 | [State-Based Endorsement](asset-transfer-sbe) | This sample demonstrates how to override the chaincode-level endorsement policy to set endorsement policies at the key-level (data/asset level). | [Using State-based endorsement](https://github.com/hyperledger/fabric-samples/tree/master/asset-transfer-sbe) | Java, TypeScript | JavaScript |
 | [Secured agreement](asset-transfer-secured-agreement) | Smart contract that uses implicit private data collections, state-based endorsement, and organization-based ownership and access control to keep data private and securely transfer an asset with the consent of both the current owner and buyer. | [Secured asset transfer](https://hyperledger-fabric.readthedocs.io/en/latest/secured_asset_transfer/secured_private_asset_transfer_tutorial.html)  | Go | JavaScript |

-Additional smart contract and application languages are still being developed.
-The series will also be integrated with other Fabric tutorials in the near future.
-For more information, see the public plan for [Fabric samples improvements](https://docs.google.com/presentation/d/1UxK2HH8SrQyZU58MnuDb9hr1nmekst8b/edit#slide=id.g776cdbfb06_0_51).

 ## Additional samples